(The music cover of the movie – excellent compositions by AR Rahman. Image source: http://en.wikipedia.org/)

 The plot is a big let-down – nothing fantastic.
 Yes, it is entertaining and for young lovers, brings in the mood but for matured adult viewers, there is just a blank feeling at the end of the movie.

-Gautham treaded on a safe but overused storyline – boy meets a girl, girl rejects the boy, boy tries hard to win over the girl, girl almost get married but had a change of mind, girl love the boy but in the end, the boy and the girl get separated and the story ends.
+Gautham treaded on a safe but overused storyline – boy meets a girl, girl rejects the boy, the boy tries hard to win over the girl, the girl almost get married but had a change of mind, girl love the boy but in the end, the boy and the girl get separated and the story ends.

 The picturisation of the songs is simply remarkable and they complete the magic.

 God knows how Goutham gets his ideas and the eye of Manoj Paramahamsa who’s done ‘Eeram’ before, not just his eye that thought of those exotic locations but his ‘lens eye’ as well that caught all those beautiful locales.